GE Stock Risk & Deep Value Analysis

 Moat Erosion Risks

-• Emergence of truly disruptive propulsion technologies (e.g., hydrogen, electric) from new entrants
+• Emergence of truly disruptive propulsion technologies (e.g., sustainable aviation fuels, hybrid-electric) that could bypass current engine architectures

 GE Competitive Moat Analysis